-Explore Diamantina National Park’s wetlands, which supports breeding populations of many resident and migratory birds.
+Explore the Diamantina National Park’s wetlands which support breeding populations of many resident and migratory birds.
 This 507,000 hectare Park offers an opportunity to see a range of rare and threatened species, as well as an array of interesting plants and trees.

 Take the scenic drive from Bedourie to Diamantina National Park, arriving in time for a shaded picnic lunch along Whistling Duck Creek at the Gum Hole Camping ground.
 Check out the other good camping area option “Hunters Gorge”, located by Mundawerra Waterhole on the Diamantina River, before driving to Diamantina Homestead to wander the museum and learn the interesting history.

 Janet’s Leap Lookout offers a great photo opportunity with a bird’s eye view over Diamantina Gates, where the Diamantina River channels converge and escape through a narrow gap between the Hamilton and Goyder ranges.
 Time to retire for the evening at either Hunters Gorge or Gum Hole camping grounds.
 Enjoy dining and sleeping under the vivid Outback sky.
 It's magic!

 DAY 2: Diamantina National Park – Warracoota Circuit Drive – 4WD only.
 (Approx 90km / 4-5hrs)